 Temperatures in Jacó are sufficiently warm year round that it is not entirely meaningful to discuss the growing season in these terms.
 We nevertheless include the chart below as an illustration of the distribution of temperatures experienced throughout the year.

 Time Spent in Various Temperature Bands and the Growing Season in March

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Jacó is very rapidly increasing during March, increasing by 1,010°F, from 2,012°F to 3,022°F, over the course of the month.
+The average accumulated growing degree days in Jacó are very rapidly increasing during March, increasing by 1,010°F, from 1,980°F to 2,990°F, over the course of the month.